filipematias23/Bison-Fly/README.md

 ## UAV Traits

-> At the same way presented above for agronomical traits, the code below was adapted to evaluate many UAV traits and calculate their heritability and adjusted means over time in a loop (Days After Planting - DAP).
+> In the same way presented above for agronomic traits, the code below was adapted to evaluate many UAV traits and calculate their heritability and adjusted means over time in a loop (Days After Planting - DAP).

 ```r
 ##################